 While social distancing is a critical component of slowing the spread of coronavirus, it has led to countless event cancellations and impacted businesses, venues, and caterers.
 In particular, the entertainment and sports industries, which typically rely on gatherings like concerts, movie showings, and games, have been heavily hit.
-Naturally, these sudden yet mandatory changes have hurt both consumers and brand health.
+Naturally, these sudden yet mandatory changes have hurt both consumers and brand intelligence.
 Without a sensitive strategy, companies are at risk of a potential PR crisis.
 Synthesio examined the impact of event cancellations in the word of sports, including the National Basketball Association (NBA), The French Open, and the Boston Marathon, and the world of cultural events, including Broadway, South By Southwest (SXSW), and the Louvre Museum.

 Note: These events were selected from the New York Times’ list of canceled events.